Configuration

 • Type: Determines the type of data parser used.
 Valid options are MqttClient JSON, MqttClient Protobuf (both of which are compatible with any MqttClient Publisher sending either JSON or protobuf), or custom, whereby a user defined script will be used to extract the tag data from the message.

-• Parser options: When the data parser is set to custom, these additional options must be configured in order for the data parser to work correctly.
+• Parser options: When the data parser is set to custom, these additional options must be configured for the data parser to work correctly.

 Subscriber MQTT 5.0